 University of the Sciences is a private institution.
 It has a total undergraduate enrollment of 2,436, its setting is urban, and the campus size is 35 acres.
 It utilizes a semester-based academic calendar.
 Its tuition and fees are $34,742 (2013-14).

 The University of the Sciences in Philadelphia opened in 1821 as the first school of pharmacy in North America.
-Although its curriculum has broadened since then, the University of the Sciences still has a highly ranked pharmacy master’s program and a campus museum specifically about the history of pharmacy.
+Although its curriculum has broadened since then, the University of the Sciences still has a highly ranked Doctor of Pharmacy program and a campus museum specifically about the history of pharmacy.
 Other areas of study include about 25 bachelor’s degree programs and more than 10 master’s programs, including in the fields of chemistry and biochemistry.
 Students at the University of the Sciences have many opportunities to learn by doing, such as by presenting what they’ve learned at the annual Research Day expo and exploring the school’s more than 100 laboratories.

 The university, often called USciences, also offers many opportunities for students to stay busy outside the lab.
 Students at the University of the Sciences can join more than 60 organizations and pledge with about a dozen fraternities and sororities.
 Student athletes can play intramural sports or try out for the USciences Devils varsity teams, which compete in the NCAA Division II Central Atlantic Collegiate Conference.